heyjianjing/fourier_transform_and_optics/README.md

 * Convolution with a delayed function is delay of (convolution with the function)
 * Linear time-invariant system (LTI)
 * Convolution is the only form of LTI system

+`ft_15`
+* Fourier transform of LTI system
+* Complex exponentials are eigenfunctions of LTI system

 ### Notes on `geometric optics` and `wave optics`